PhilChodrow/PIC16A/syllabus.md

 The [Just Mathematics Collective](https://www.justmathematicscollective.net/) has compiled a list of resources for students on making ethical career decisions, which is available [here](https://justmathematicscollective.net/career_resources.html).
 The text of this section is lightly modified from their [suggested text](https://www.justmathematicscollective.net/letter_writing.html) on letter-writing.

-### Asking for a Letter

-Having understood that, if you need me to write a letter for you, please send me an email!

 <div class="fancy-h1"> Getting Help </div>